RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 ## Testing the full 64k of RAM

-To make sure that all the 64k of RAM is fully working the DesTestFull cartridge is used.
-This software use the March-B algorithm to test all the RAM extensively.
+To ensure that all 64k of RAM is functioning correctly, the DesTestFull cartridge is used.
+This software uses the March-B algorithm to test the RAM extensively.
 No issues are identified.

 <p align="center">
     <img src="Images/Test04.jpeg" alt="Description" width="600">